Taylor Heise: College career

 During the 2021–22 season in her senior year, she led the NCAA in scoring with 66 points on 29 goals and 37 assists in 39 games.
 She recorded five shorthanded goals, the most in the nation, and third most in a single season in program history.
 She became the first player in program history to surpass 60 points in a season since Dani Cameranesi.
 She was named the WCHA Forward of the Month and the HCA National Player of the Month for the month of November.
 She recorded eight goals and eight assists.
 She recorded a multi-point game in five of six contests in the month.
 She scored her second career hat trick on November 12, 2021, in a game against RIT.
 She was named the WCHA Forward of the Month and HCA Co-National Player of the Month for the month of March.
 She recorded eight goals and 10 assists in eight games during the month, including five multi-point and two multi-goal games.
 She became the first Gopher to win the award three times in a single season since its inception in 2016–17.
 Following an outstanding season, she was named first-team All-WCHA, WCHA Offensive Player of the Year and WCHA Player of the Year.
 She was also named CCM/AHCA First-Team All-American and won the Patty Kazmaier Award.
 She led the NCAA in both total points (66) and points per game (1.69), and ranked second in goals (29) and sixth in assists (37).

 During the 2022–23 season in her graduate student year, she led the NCAA in goals with 29, and ranked second in points with 65 in 37 games.
 During the regular season she led the conference in scoring with 19 goals and 51 points in 28 games.
 She was named HCA National Player of the Month in December and WCHA Forward of the Month in February.
 Following an outstanding season, she was named first-team All-WCHA and WCHA Forward of the Year for the second consecutive year.
 She was also named CCM/AHCA First-Team All-American.

+Professional career

+On September 18, 2023, Heise was drafted first overall by PWHL Minnesota in the 2023 PWHL Draft.
+On October 26, 2023, she signed a three-year contract with Minnesota.

+On January 3, 2024, Heise scored her first career goal, unassisted, in PWHL Minnesota's first game.
+During the 2023–24 season, she recorded four goals and nine assists in 19 regular season games.
+During the Walter Cup playoffs she led the team in scoring and recorded five goals and three assists in ten games to help Minnesota win the inaugural Walter Cup.
+She was subsequently named the Ilana Kloss Playoff MVP.